- 24 small red potatoes (about 1-1/2 inch diameter)

 - 1/8 teaspoon paprika

-- Scrub potatoes; place in a large saucepan and cover with water.
+- Place potatoes in a large saucepan and cover with water.
 Bring to a boil.
 Reduce heat; cover and cook for 15-20 minutes or until tender.
-Drain.

-- When cool enough to handle, cut a thin slice off the top of each potato.
+- When cool enough to handle, cut a thin slice off the top of each potato; set aside.
 Scoop out pulp, leaving a thin shell.
-(Cut thin slices from potato bottoms to level if necessary.)

-- In a large bowl, mash the potato tops and pulp with butter.
-Set aside 2 tablespoons each of cheese and bacon for garnish; add remaining cheese and bacon to potatoes.
-Stir in the sour cream, egg, salt and pepper.
-Spoon mixture into potato shells.
-Top with remaining cheese and bacon; sprinkle with paprika.
+- In a large mixing bowl, mash the tops and pulp with butter.
+Stir in sour cream, 1/3 cup bacon, 1/3 cup Parmesan cheese, salt and pepper.
+Add egg; mix well.
+Spoon into potato shells.
+Top with remaining bacon, Parmesan cheese and paprika.